 And it gets mad the sugar it was promised never arrived.
 So, what does your brain do?
 It tells your body to go back and get more sugar!
 And back to the pantry, or the refrigerator, you go.

-I was addicted to Diet Coke for this very reason.
-(Check out my healthy soda recipe)
+Dr. Gundry was addicted to Diet Coke for this very reason.
+(Check out his healthy soda recipe)

-I consumed about eight Diet Cokes a day – they were practically glued to my hand.
-No wonder I was 70 pounds overweight.
+He consumed about eight Diet Cokes a day.
+No wonder he was 70 pounds overweight.
 Research proves that instead of helping you to lose weight, nonnutritive sweeteners actually cause you to put more on instead.1

 And recent studies suggest that artificial sweeteners can partially activate food reward pathways.
 Basically, these sweeteners do nothing for satiety, and they may contribute to increased appetite.2

 Now, naturally a person seeks food to satisfy the inherent craving for sweetness, even in the absence of energy need.
 So artificial sweeteners encourage sugar dependence because they’re sweet.

 When you keep ingesting artificial sweeteners, you do your body a huge disservice.
 This repeated exposure trains your flavor preference.4 So, the more sweet you eat, the more your body will want to repeat sweet – over and over again.
 “Un-sweetening” your diet may be the key to reversing the obesity epidemic.5